Are Airlines Intentionally Overbooking Their Flights?

 Never had a dose of Ghandi's revenge?

-Get real compensation (Score:1)
+Get real compensation (Score:2, Informative)

 You can demand compensation (As in, hard cash, not a voucher) if you're booted off a flight.
 Usually at a minimum of 2x the cost of the ticket.
 They don't like to advertise it for obvious reasons, but I highly recommend it over the vouchers.